lucasasselli/keychain-tiny-game/README.md

 Press the button when the spinning light reaches the target.
 Do it again slightly faster.
 Repeat until it's your turn at the dentist, doctor, barber, etc...

 # Hardware
-The board utilizes an ATtiny microcontroller to drive 16 LEDs via Charlieplexing.
+The board utilizes an ATtiny25 microcontroller running at 1MHz to drive 16 LEDs via [Charlieplexing](https://en.wikipedia.org/wiki/Charlieplexing).
 A single button on the back of the board allows for game control.
 The device is powered by a single CR2032 coin cell battery.

 <p align="center">
   <img src="img/circuit.png" width="600" />